UfukTanriverdi8/HacettepeAI/README.md

 The chatbot can answer queries related to Hacettepe University by utilizing the Claude 3 Haiku model and the scraped data from the university's website.
 Users can ask questions in their preferred language, and the chatbot will respond accordingly.

+I used [Scrapy](https://scrapy.org/) to scrape the website of Hacettepe.

 Try it [**here**](https://hacettepe-ai.vercel.app/).

 ## Features